pon4ik7/online-store-consultant/README.md

 #### Ready to Deploy
 ```
 [Entry criteria]
-* The MR attached to the issues passes the pipeline stage
+* The MR attached to the issues passes the pipeline stage.
-* The MR is approaved by at least one team member
+* The MR is approaved by at least one team member.
-* All acceptance criterias are satisfied
+* All acceptance criterias are satisfied.
-* All issues on which it depends are done
+* All issues on which it depends are done.
 ```

 #### Closed/Done
 ```
 [Entry criteria]
-* Also the previous development stages are passed
+* Also the previous development stages are passed.
-* The code is merged into the main branch
+* The code is merged into the main branch.
 ```

 ### Secret management